ahaldane/Mi3-GPU/README.md

 Required packages: Python2, scipy/numpy, pyopencl, mwc64x.

-The helper module "seqtools" must be compiled with `make seqtools` (requires gcc).
+The helper module "seqtools" in the utils directory must be compiled with `make seqtools` (requires gcc).
 The `mwc64x` package must be obtained (available at http://cas.ee.ic.ac.uk/people/dt10/research/rngs-gpu-mwc64x.html) and placed in a directory named `mwc64x` next to the `IvoGPU.py` script.

 The `IvoGPU.py` script can then be run in a variety of modes, incuding inverse ising inference, Monte-Carlo sequence generation, and Potts energy evaluation.
 Run `IvoGPU.py -h` to see a list of modes (see "positional arguments").
 To get more info on each mode, use the `-h` option: